History of the Grinnell Prize

 The Grinnell College Innovator for Social Justice Prize, or the Grinnell Prize, directly reflects Grinnell’s historic mission to educate men and women “who are prepared in life and work to use their knowledge and their abilities to serve the common good.”

-Grinnell was founded in 1846 by a group of transplanted New Englanders with strong Congregational and social-reformer backgrounds.
+Grinnell was founded in 1846 by a group of transplanted New Englanders with strong Congregational beliefs who were dedicated to social reform.
 They organized as the Trustees of Iowa College — originally in Davenport, Iowa.
 In 1859 the trustees moved the College to newly settled Grinnell, Iowa, where their abolitionist sentiments were more welcome.
 At the time, Grinnell was an important stop on the Underground Railroad that secretly transported slaves to freedom.

 Grinnell’s social consciousness blossomed during Franklin D. Roosevelt’s presidency, when graduates Harry Hopkins 1912, Chester Davis 1911, Paul Appleby 1913, Hallie Ferguson Flanagan 1911, and Florence Stewart Kerr 1912 became influential New Deal administrators.